natenka/pyneng-book-en/docs/source/book/13_iterator_generator/generator.rst

 Generator
 ---------------------

 Generators are a special class of functions that can easily create their own iterators.
-Unlike normal functions, the generator does not just return the value and finish the work, but returns the iterator which gives the elements one by one.
+Unlike normal functions, generator does not just return value and finish work, but returns an iterator which gives elements one by one.

-The usual function ends if:
+Usual function ends if:

 * ``return`` expression is met
 * function code is ended (this works as ``return None`` expression)
 * exception has arisen

-After function execution is finished, the control is returned and program execution goes further.
-All the arguments that were passed to the function, the local variables, all of this is lost.
-Only the result that returned the function remains.
+After function execution is finished the control is returned and program execution goes further.
+All arguments that were passed to function like local variables, all of this is lost.
+Only the result that returned a function remains.

-A function can return a list of elements, multiple objects or different results depending on the arguments, but it always returns a single result.
+A function can return a list of elements, multiple objects or different results depending on arguments, but it always returns a single result.

-The generator generates values.
-The values are then returned on demand and after the return of one value the function-generator is suspended until the next value is requested.
-Between requests, the generator retains its state.
+Generator generates values.
+Values are then returned on demand and after return of one value a function-generator is suspended until the next value is requested.
+Between requests, generator retains its state.

 Python allows generators to be created in two ways: